PrivatePuffin/cluster/README.md

 However, to prevent issues with workers fighting for resources we would heavily advice against running multiple workers on the same host system.
 On top of that, we also would advice against running Ceph OSDs with virtualised nodes and keep those nodes limited to local-storage, networked storage using democratic-CSI or storage from other workers running Ceph.

+## TalosOS synopsys

+TalosOS is a bare-bones linux distribution to run kubernetes clusters.
+It gets build/installed/maintained based on configuration files.

+To more-easily generate those, we use another tool: talhelper.
+When using clustertool, configuration mangement goes like this:

+clustertool -> talhelper -> talosctl -> node(s)

 ## Getting Started